zoffixznet/artoolkit-docs/7_Examples/example_simplelite.md

 simpleLite can be opened by double-clicking its icon in the `[ARToolKit root]\bin` directory or from the same directory from the command line (cmd.exe) by entering `simpleLite.exe`.

 ### Mac OS X:
 Bundled applications are generated for the examples.
-Open the `[ARToolKit root]/bin` directory in the Finder and double-click the `simpleLite.app` example app.
+Open the `[ARToolKit root]/bin` directory in the Finder.
+Control-click the `simpleLite.app` example app, and press Open in the ensuing dialog.

 ### Linux:
 The simpleLite application can be launched from a terminal window by entering `./simpleLite` from its directory.